 With the busyness of corporate life, many people do not have the time to sort out their laundry.
 Do you have access to a washing machine and iron?
 You could make money by collecting the washing and bringing it back neatly washed and ironed.

 If you are handy with a sewing machine and know how to make basic alterations to clothing, you could be well on your way to making some cash.
-There are many people who have a favorite pair of trousers or a skirt that needs to be hemmed or have a button reattached.
+There are many people who have a favourite pair of trousers or a skirt that needs to be hemmed or have a button reattached.

 By using social media and word of mouth, you can let your friends and family know about the new business venture you are embarking on.
 So, go out there and work towards making your dream a reality.

 If you have a knack for all things digital, particularly web development, then this may be the break you need.
 With the right tools, building a website can cost almost next to nothing.
 A good CMS such as WordPress is completely free and has integrated support for a large depository of free plugins that add additional functionality to your website such as a payment gateway.
-Check out our payment gateway with the lowest transaction rates in SA.

 Of course, any website you build needs have a place to live.
 Although there are free options available to host your website, we recommend going with affordable hosting providers such as GoDaddy, costing as little as R35.00/mo.
 Most hosting providers will also let you register a domain, making it convenient to set you on your way to building a website.

 If you have a hobby or skill that you can turn into a product, you can start an online business.
 You can sell items on platforms like Etsy, eBay, or Amazon, or you can set up your own website and sell directly to customers.
+With R1000, you can buy basic stock or supplies and test the market.

 If you have a specific skill or expertise, you can offer your services as a freelancer.
 This could be writing, editing, graphic design, web development, photography, or any number of other skills.
 You can find work through online platforms such as Upwork, Fiverr, or Freelancer, or you can market yourself directly to potential clients.

-If you have a passion for a particular topic, you can start a blog and monetize it through advertising, sponsored content, and selling products or services.
+If you have a passion for a particular topic, you can start a blog and monetise it through advertising, sponsored content, and selling products or services.
 It takes time and dedication to build up a successful blog, but it can be a rewarding business venture for those who are willing to put in the work.

 If you have a talent for crafting or creating handmade products, you can sell your items online or at local craft fairs or markets.
+Think of fast-selling items such as jewellery, paintings or candles.

 If you love animals, you can start a pet-sitting or dog-walking business.
 You can offer your services to busy pet owners who need someone to take care of their animals while they're at work or on holiday.